BusesInformation on bus services and rail connections can be found at:

 Car parkingCar parks are available at most stations – price (if managed by the train operator) and capacity can be found on the National Rail website.
 Enter the name of the station in the search box, then click on ‘Getting to and from the station’.

 There may be other, cheaper car parks near the station – and some people living near stations offer parking on their driveway for a reasonable fee.
 You can search around a station and see the locations of both on a map of the area at Parkopedia.
+Other websites such as YourParking Space and JustPark show only driveway parking.

 It is often possible to park on the street within a reasonable walk of the station for free.
 If you are not familiar with the area, the best way of finding these places is to use Google Earth – you can see the yellow lines and where cars are parked, and even read the parking restriction signs on StreetView!